All masterpieces typically start with a thorough plan.

 Here are action items you should plan on using to have the best PR year yet.

-- Crisis communications: This is possibly the most important tactic, even if you don’t use it for a long time.
+- Crisis communication: Crisis communication is possibly the most important tactic, even if you don’t use it for a long time.
 If you’re thinking to yourself that your company is in a great position and doesn’t really need to worry about crises – reconsider.
 Things go wrong, even to the best of us.
 They just do.
 So why not be prepared?

 Go through an exercise with the board and C-Suite thinking of everything that could possibly go wrong.
 Then, plan potential responses to those issues.
 You’ll be glad you did!